Attribute Fusion-based Classifier on Framework of Belief Structure: Proposed Method

 \subsection{A numerical example on Iris data set}

-In this section, we demonstrate the calculation procedure of the proposed method using the Iris dataset, which consists of three classes: Setosa, Versicolor, and Virginica, denoted by $X = {\theta_1, \theta_2, \theta_3}$.
-Each class contains 50 samples, with four attributes: sepal length (SL), sepal width (SW), petal length (PL), and petal width (PW).
+In this section, the calculation procedure of the proposed method is demonstrated using the Iris dataset, which consists of three classes: Setosa, Versicolor, and Virginica, denoted by $X = \{{\theta_1, \theta_2, \theta_3}\}$.
+Each class comprises 50 samples, each characterized by four attributes: sepal length (SL), sepal width (SW), petal length (PL), and petal width (PW).

 First, 30 out of the 50 samples from each class are randomly selected as training samples, while the remaining samples are used for testing.
 The maximum number of components is set to 3, with the EM algorithm iteration threshold set to $3 \times 10^{-3}$, a minimum of 10 iterations, and a maximum of 2000 iterations.
 To select the appropriate membership functions, 5-fold cross-validation is employed.
 The training samples from each class ($i = 1, 2, 3$) are randomly divided into five disjoint groups: $Y_{i1}, Y_{i2}, Y_{i3}, Y_{i4}, Y_{i5}$, each containing 6 elements.
 At each iteration, the union of these groups, $Y_{1j} \cup Y_{2j} \cup Y_{3j}$ for $j = 1, 2, 3, 4, 5$, serves as the validation set.
 For each training set, single Gaussian and Gaussian mixture membership functions with $y$ components ($y = 2, 3$) are constructed for each attribute and each class.
 The membership functions obtained from the training set are used to make predictions on the corresponding validation set.
 The total bias, calculated using Eq. (\ref{zong_wucha}), is summarized in Table \ref{tab1}, where Gaussian mixture functions with two components yield the best performance.